David-Durst/embeddedHaskellAetherling/theory/Partition.md

 The scheduling algorithm requires these Sequence To Space-Time rewrite rules.
 See the [scheduling algorithm](Scheduling.md) for why and how the rules are used.

-Nesting Outer means nesting so that the partition will be applied to the outer `Seq`.
+For a `Partition ni (nj*nk)`, Split Outer Upstream means nesting so that the operation upstream relative to the partition splits the outer `Seq ni`.
-Nesting Inner means nesting so that the partition will be applied to the inner `Seq`.
+For a `Partition (ni*nj) nk`, Split Inner Upstream means nesting so that the operation upstream relative to the partition splits the inner `Seq nk`.

 Nesting is used in order to schedule into space and time.
 In order to make an operator paratially parallel, it's input and output types must be a `TSeq` containing an `SSeq` or vice-versa.